Conifold transitions via affine geometry and mirror symmetry: Lagrangian fibrations

 Now consider an integral affine manifold with singularities $B$ with discriminant locus $\Delta$ and recall the definition (\ref{tangent_lattice}) of the lattice $\Lambda^* \subset T^*B_0$.
 Then we can define the $2n$-dimensional manifold

 which, together with the projection $f_0: X_{B_0}\rightarrow B_0$, forms a $T^n$ fibre bundle.
 The standard symplectic form on $T^{\ast}B_0$ descends to $X_{B_0}$ and the fibres of $f_0$ are Lagrangian.
 Clearly the monodromy representation $\tilde \rho$ associated to the flat connection on $T^*B_0$ is also the monodromy of the local system $\Lambda^*$.
-A ``symplectic compactification" of $X_{B_0}$ is a symplectic manifold $X_B$, together with a Lagrangian fibration $f: X_B \rightarrow B$ such that we have the following commutative diagram
+A ``symplectic compactification" of $X_{B_0}$ is a symplectic manifold $X_B$, together with a surjective Lagrangian fibration $f: X_B \rightarrow B$ such that we have the following commutative diagram

-where the vertical arrows are the fibrations and the upper rightarrow is a symplectomorphism.
+where the vertical arrows are the fibrations and the upper arrow is an open symplectic embedding.
 We will restrict our attention to the $3$-dimensional case $n=3$.
 In this case, in \cite{CB-M} we proved that $X_B$ and $f$ can be constructed under the assumption that $B$ is smooth (in the sense of \S \ref{GSreconstruction}).
-In fact the precise statement of the result in \cite{CB-M} is slightly more delicate due to the fact that near negative vertices the discriminant locus $\Delta$ has to be perturbed so that it has a small codimension $1$ part.
+The precise statement of the result in \cite{CB-M} is slightly more delicate due to the fact that near negative vertices the discriminant locus $\Delta$ has to be perturbed so that it has a small codimension $1$ part.
 We will explain more about this later.
 Our symplectic construction of $X_B$ is based on the topological construction carried out by Gross in \cite{TMS}.
 It is expected that $X_B$ should be symplectomorphic to a generic fibre of the reconstructed toric degeneration of Theorem \ref{gs_recon} with some K\"ahler form, where the mirror $\check B$ is the dual intersection complex.
 In \cite{TMS}, in the case of the quintic $3$-fold in $\PP^4$, Gross proved that $X_B$ is diffeomorphic to a generic quintic and $X_{\check B}$ is diffeomorphic to its mirror (see also \cite{Gross_Batirev}, Theorem 0.1).

 The fibration $f$ will have three types of singular fibres: \textit{generic-singular fibres} over edges of $\Delta$; \textit{positive fibres} and \textit{negative fibres} respectively over positive and negative vertices of $\Delta$.
 Let $U \subseteq B$ be a small open neighborhood, homeomorphic to a $3$-ball, of either an edge, a positive or negative vertex.
 The idea is to find standard local models of fibrations $f_U: X_U \rightarrow U$, such that if we let $U_0 = U \cap B_0$ and $X_{U_0}= f_U^{-1}(U_0)$, then $f_U: X_{U_0} \rightarrow U_0$ has the structure of a $T^3$-fibre bundle, i.e. $X_{U_0} = \mathcal E_{U_0} / \Lambda_{U_0}$, where $\mathcal E_{U_0}$ is a rank $3$-vector bundle over $U_0$ and $\Lambda_{U_0}$ is a maximal lattice.
 Then, topologically, in order to glue $f_U: X_U \rightarrow U$ to $f_0: X_{B_0} \rightarrow B_0$ it is enough to show that $\mathcal E_{U_0} / \Lambda_{U_0}$ and $f_0^{-1}(U_0)$ are isomorphic as $T^3$-bundles, i.e. that they have the same monodromy.
 When $f_U$ is Lagrangian then an isomorphism is provided by action angle coordinates.